YYChristopher/NMSP-MIDAS/README.md

 Then, running 'RealHMSP.R' to execute the main program file of HMSP-MIDAS, that is, use HMSP-MIDAS model to analysis real data.
 The (b) subfigure of figure 2 in the Paper which is stored into folder 'Plots'.
 You can also get the one-step forecasting results of the expanding window(You can store the result by yourself).

 ### Output workflow

+#### Description Folder

+The xls file 'RealStateAll.xls' is utilized to plot the upper plot of figure 1.
+We convert the economic states defined by NBER in the USERC file(data folder) into quarterly form.

+The file 'PreProcess' is used to get data to plot.

+Running 'CorHeatMap.R' to plot the upper plot of figure 1.
+The output figures are stored into folder 'Plots'.

+Running 'BoxplotD.R' to plot the lower plot of figure 1 and the figure S5 in the online appendix.
+The output figures are stored into folder 'Plots'.

 #### Simulation Folder